 Every year, millions of business contracts provide for mediation and arbitration as ways of resolving disputes.
-A large number provide for administration by the American Arbitration Association, a public-service, non-profit organization offering a broad range of dispute resolution cities throughout the United States.
+A large number provide for administration by the American Arbitration Association, a public-service, non-profit organization offering a broad range of dispute resolution services throughout the United States.
 Hearings are usually held at locations convenient for the parties.

-Typically, the parties' agreement to mediate or arbitrate is contained in a future-disputes clause in their contract.
-The clause may provide that any disagreement will be resolved under the Mediation or Arbitration rules of the American Arbitration Association or some other institution.
+Typically, the parties' agreement to mediate or arbitrate is contained in a futuredisputes clause in their contract.
+The clause may provide that any disagreement will be resolved under the Mediation or Arbitration rules of the American Arbitration Association or some other ADR institution.

 The first section of this module contains a brief checklist of some of the more important elements a contracting officer should keep in mind when drafting or adopting any dispute resolution clause, no matter how basic.
-The second section describes clauses that may be appropriate for use in a general commercial setting and which meet different needs and concerns in such a context.
+The second section describes clauses that may be appropriate for use in a general commercial setting, and which meet different needs and concerns in such a context.

-A CHECKLIST FOR THE DRAFTER
+A CHECKLIST for the DRAFTER

 It is not enough to state that "disputes arising under the agreement shall be settled by arbitration."
 While that language indicates the parties' intention to arbitrate and may authorize a court to enforce the clause, it leaves many issues unaddressed.
-Issues such as when, where, how and before whom a dispute will be arbitrated are subject to disagreement.
+Issues such as when, where, how, and before whom a dispute will be arbitrated are all subject to disagreement.
 Once a controversy has arisen, there is no way to resolve them except to go to court.
-This defeats the purpose of arbitration.

-Some of the more important elements a contracting officer should keep in mind when drafting, adopting or recommending a dispute resolution clause are:
+This defeats the whole purpose of ADR.
+Some of the more important elements a contracting officer should keep in mind when drafting, adopting, or recommending dispute resolution clauses are:

-- 1. The clause might cover only certain types of disputes that may arise or all of the disputes. - 2.
-It could specify only arbitration giving a binding result or provide an opportunity for non-binding negotiation or mediation. - 3.
-The arbitration clause should be signed by as many potential parties to a future dispute as possible. - 4.
+- 1. The clause might cover only certain types of disputes that may arise or all disputes. - 2.
+It could specify only arbitration giving a binding result or provide an opportunity for non-binding negotiation or even mediation.

+- 3. The arbitration clause should be signed by as many potential parties to a future dispute as possible. - 4.
 To be fully effective, "entry of judgment" language in domestic cases is important. - 5.
-It is normally a good idea to state whether a panel of one or three arbitrators is to be selected, and to include the place where the arbitration will occur.

-- 6. If the contract includes a general choice of law clause, it may govern the arbitration proceeding.
+It is normally a good idea to state whether a panel of one or three arbitrators is to be selected, and to include the place where the arbitration will occur. - 6.
+If the contract includes a general choice of law clause, it may govern the arbitration proceeding.
 The consequences of this should be considered. - 7.
-If the parties wish to exclude punitive damages, they should specifically so state. - 8.
-The parties are free to customize and refine the basic arbitration procedures to meet their particular needs.
+If the parties wish to exclude punitive damages, they should specifically so state, otherwise, the arbitrators may have the power to award these types of damages. - 8.
+The parties are free to customize and refine the basic arbitration procedures to meet their needs.
 If the parties agree on a procedure that conflicts with other rules, usually the wishes of the parties will prevail.

-CLAUSES APPROVED BY THE AMERICAN ARBITRATION ASSOCIATION FOR GENERAL COMMERICAL USE
+CLAUSES APPROVED by THE AMERICAN ARBITRATION

+ASSOCIATION for GENERAL COMMERCIAL USE